opencrvs/opencrvs-core/README.md

 1. Press Ctrl+c in the opencrvs-core terminal
 2. Press Ctrl+c in the opencrvs-farajaland terminal

+### Starting in frontend-only mode

+When doing core development, it's sometimes desirable to only start the frontend applications (client, login) and use an already deployed environment as a backend.
+Using this, you don't need to have the docker-compose stack or countryconfig running when working on the frontends.

+You can do this by running `yarn dev:frontend-only` or `PROXY_TO_HOST=host-of-deployed-environment.com yarn dev:frontend`, which enables you to use any deployed environment you want.

 ## Other servers

 When OpenCRVS is running, you can browse to other interesting servers such as: